How to Reduce Your Single-Use Plastic Consumption: Four Tips for Families

 Avoid excessive food packaging

 Where you can, shop locally.
-Not only is your high-street butcher or grocer much less likely to cocoon their produce in acres of plastic, you’ll also be supporting a small local business.
+Not only is your high-street butcher or grocer much less likely to cocoon their produce in swathes of plastic, you’ll also be supporting a small local business.
 When you do shop at the supermarket, head for the loose items: it’s often cheaper to buy unpacked fruit and veg, and you can take your own re-usable containers to transport your goods in (see above).

 Look into zero-waste shops, too.
 Such purveyors are becoming more popular, and typically offer dry goods without packaging – items like pasta, rice, coffee, flour and cereals – which you measure out yourself and decant into your own (re-usable) containers.
 Some zero- waste shops also provide eco-friendly toilet rolls and other household items (like refills for cleaning products).